radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 This setting can be enabled from Main Control Panel > Settings tab > Security section > Access Control.
 Check the Bind requires a password option.

 ## Define a Global Authentication Strength

 Global Authentication Strength is used to specify that a client must bind to the RadiantOne service by using a specific authentication method.
 The values supported are: None, Simple (e.g. bindDN+password), SSL (require SSL/TLS or StartTLS), or SASL.
-The SASL mechanisms supported are DIGEST-MD5, GSSAPI, GSS-SPNEGO, or EXTERNAL (e.g. certificate-based authentication).
+The SASL mechanisms supported are DIGEST-MD5<!--, GSSAPI, GSS-SPNEGO,--> or EXTERNAL (e.g. certificate-based authentication).

 This setting can be enabled from Main Control Panel > Settings tab > Security > Authentication Methods.
 On the right, navigate to the Global Authentication Strength section and select an option from the drop-down list.
 For more details, see the RadiantOne System Administration Guide.